Rhaqim/github-commit-tracker/README.md

 - `DEFAULT_REPO`: The default repository to track on application startup.
 - `DEFAULT_START_DATE`: The default start date for fetching commit data.
 Should be in the format YYYY-MM-DD:HH:MM:SS e.g 2023-01-01:00:00:00
 - `REFETCH_INTERVAL`: The interval at which the application should get new commit data.
 Example: 1h, 2d, 30m, etc.

+> Note: You can copy the .env.example file to .env and modify the values accordingly.

 ## Usage